 Category Archives: Research

-Feedback Economics of Colleges under Stress
+Feedback Economics of Colleges

 This project explores microeconomics of higher education by conceptualizing a tuition-dependent college as a complex service system.
 We develop a system dynamics model that captures key causal interrelationships and multiple feedback effects between faculty, facilities, tuition revenue, costs, reputation, and outcomes.
-We then use this college model to explore how operations of academic institutions are affected in two situations: a decline of college applications and the COVID-19 pandemic.
+We then use this college model to explore how operations of academic institutions are affected by a decline of college applications and the COVID-19 pandemic.

 Continue reading

 This project applies the service science framework to higher education.
 To understand the reasons behind the success and failure of academic programs, we build on the previous literature that conceptualizes education as a service delivered by universities which are complex systems.
 We introduce the Service Canvas as a tool for identifying components of academic programs.
-It can be used for strategic planning by university leadership and program directors.
-As a case study, the project examines the extension of entrepreneurship education across disciplines and divisions at Worcester Polytechnic Institute, a technological university in Massachusetts.

 Continue reading